 Central serous chorioretinopathy (CSCR)

 - Description - also known as central serous retinopathy (CSR), this condition is characterised by fluid leakage at the level of the retinal pigment epithelium (which lies just beneath the photoreceptors) in the macular area.
-It is usually idiopathic but may be associated with systemic hypertension, systemic and inhaled steroids and with pregnancy.
+It is usually idiopathic but may be associated with systemic hypertension, systemic and inhaled steroids, and pregnancy.
 There is a 5% prevalence in Cushing's syndrome.
-There are also interesting psychological associations typically described: patients are more likely to have type A personalities, conversional neuroses and be using psychopharmacological medications.
-Stress or a disturbing psychological event precedes the onset of CSCR in about 90% of patients.
-However, more recently, there has been some debate over these apparent psychological links.
+There are also interesting psychological associations typically described: patients are more likely to:

-- Presentation - the patient (typically aged between 20 and 45, and eight times more likely to be male) complains of acute blurring of the vision which may range from a mild central disturbance to a severe drop (eg, 6/60).
+- Presentation - the patient (typically aged between 20 and 45 years, and eight times more likely to be male) complains of acute blurring of the vision which may range from a mild central disturbance to a severe drop (eg, 6/60).
 Colours may appear washed out and there can be a central scotoma.
 Symptoms are usually unilateral.
 Metamorphopsia and image size distortion are common.
-Examination reveals reduced visual acuity and, very occasionally, a relative afferent pupillary defect (RAPD - although presence of this prompts the thought of optic neuritis).
+Examination reveals reduced visual acuity and, very occasionally, a relative afferent pupillary defect (RAPD) - although presence of this prompts the thought of optic neuritis.
 Examination of the fundus reveals a well-demarcated, localised serous detachment of the neurosensory retina from the retinal pigment epithelium in the macular region.

 - Outcome - this tends to be excellent with spontaneous and full recovery usually occurring between 1 and 6 months.
-85% of acute cases retain 6/6 vision but 30-50% of cases recur.
-Occasionally, the course is prolonged (6-12 months) and in about 5% of cases, it becomes chronic (>12 months).
+Occasionally, the course is prolonged (6-12 months), and may become chronic (>12 months).
 Only the latter is associated with permanent impairment of visual ability and, in these patients, the history has often been atypical and there may be bilateral pathology.
+The prognosis tends to be highly dependent on presenting visual acuity, with initial visual acuities of <6/9 usually recovering, on average, two to three Snellen lines over the next few years.

 Macular epiretinal membrane